 Join Atrium Health Navicent in Recognizing National Stroke Month

-By participating in Atrium Health Navicent’s 10-day Stroke Wellness Challenge between May 22 and May 31, individuals can learn more about how to prevent a stroke, recognize the signs and symptoms that someone is having a stroke, and begin to live a heathier lifestyle:
+The aim of National Stroke Month is to advocate for early stroke intervention by increasing awareness about the signs and symptoms that someone is having a stroke.
+By participating in Atrium Health Navicent’s 10-day Stroke Wellness Challenge between May 13 and May 22, individuals can learn more about how to prevent a stroke, recognize the signs of a stroke, and begin to live a heathier lifestyle:

 • B – Balance loss (Is the person suddenly having trouble with balance or coordination?)